liborty/TokenCrypt/README.md

 ## Introduction

-`Ncrpt` reads whole directories containing API tokens, base64 files and any other types of files.
+`Ncrpt` reads given input directory containing API tokens, base64 files and any other types of files.
 It recognises hexadecimal files and base64 files and converts them to compact binary data.
 It then selects the best compression method for each file and finally encrypts them all with high security.
+Subdirectories are ignored, there is no recursive descent into them.

 Internet security tokens usually consist of 32, 64 or more hexadecimal characters.
 They are increasingly used to facilitate secure access over the internet protocols